Farrah Abraham Goes Naked Under Wet, See-Through Dress

 Farrah Abraham is no stranger to showing off her body, and this week was no different.
 The former Teen Mom OG star posed for a series of photos that left very little to the imagination.

-According to TMZ, Farrah Abraham is seen in one set of photos as she dons a paper thin, white dress.
+According to TMZ, Farrah Abraham is seen in one set of photos as she dons a paper-thin, white dress.
 The reality star goes completely naked under the dress as she takes a dip in the pool.

 The thin, white material becomes completely see-through when it gets wet, and allows fans to see through to Farrah’s bare, braless chest and naked backside.

 At one point, Farrah pulls up the skirt of the dress and takes down her top to fully expose herself.
-Abraham as her long, blonde hair parted down the middle and styled in long, loose waves.
+Abraham as her long, blond hair parted down the middle and styled in long, loose waves.

 The single mother also dons a full face of makeup in the raunchy photos, which includes a darkened eyebrow and dramatic lashes.